Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Introduction

-Several validation studies have compared the performance of smartwatches against gold-standard methods like polysomnography (PSG) and actigraphy.
-Fitbit devices, equipped with advanced sensors including accelerometers, optical heart rate monitors, and SpO$_2$ sensors, have shown strong correlations with PSG in detecting sleep and wake periods, with studies reporting agreement rates over 85\% for total sleep time and sleep efficiency~\cite{moreno2019validation, tedesco2019validity}.
+Several validation studies have compared the performance of smartwatches against gold-standard methods like \gls{psg} and actigraphy.
+Fitbit devices, equipped with advanced sensors including accelerometers, optical heart rate monitors, and SpO$_2$ sensors, can detect sleep and wake periods, with studies reporting agreement rates over 85\% between \gls{psg} and smartwatch for total sleep time and sleep efficiency~\cite{moreno2019validation, tedesco2019validity}.
 Commercial wearables like Fitbit and Garmin enable large-scale sleep research through affordability, cloud storage, and ease of use.
-Their non-invasive nature improves compliance over traditional PSG methods for longitudinal studies~\cite{purta2016experiences}.
-While not clinical-grade, these reliable devices advance sleep science and personalized health management.
-Deep learning models mentioned above~\cite{sathyanarayana2016sleep} have achieved high predictive accuracy, but their inherent "black-box" nature poses significant limitations in clinical utility and user trust.
+Their non-invasive nature improves compliance over traditional \gls{psg} methods for longitudinal studies~\cite{purta2016experiences}.
+Deep learning models mentioned above~\cite{sathyanarayana2016sleep} applied a "black-box" nature, which poses significant limitations in clinical utility and user trust.
 Especially in healthcare applications, interpretability is crucial for validating predictions, guiding treatment decisions, and ensuring fairness and reliability.
-Explainable AI (XAI) methodologies aim to bridge this gap by providing transparent insights into model decisions and elucidating the importance of various features~\cite{sindiramutty2024explainable}.
+Explainable artificial intelligence (XAI) methodologies aim to bridge this gap by providing transparent insights into model decisions and elucidating the importance of various input features~\cite{sindiramutty2024explainable}.

-Despite this abundance of wearable-generated data, there is a significant gap in the literature when it comes to forecasting sleep quality or sleep score trajectories, especially using data from commercial devices.
-In this work, we propose a novel adaptive, individualized, and explainable framework that bridges this gap by forecasting sleep quality scores using multimodal time-series data collected from a commercial smartwatch (Garmin Vivosmart 5).
-Our model is designed to generalize across users using a two-stage domain adaptation strategy and to operate effectively in real-world settings where labeled data are sparse and data distributions vary between individuals.
+Despite this abundance of wearable-generated data, forecasting of sleep quality or sleep scores is not often explored in scientific literature, especially using data from commercial devices.
+In this work, we propose a novel adaptive, individualized, and explainable framework for forecasting sleep quality scores using multimodal time-series data collected from a commercial smartwatch (Garmin Vivosmart 5).
+Our model employs a two-stage domain adaptation strategy to generalize across different users and function effectively in real-world environments where labeled data is limited and individual data distributions differ.